De-Alchmst/ptts/doc/syntax.md

 ### general
 - @@ - just inserts '@'
+- @ss - skip space (for when you need punctuation after formatting)

 - @cnt - sets curent line as block beginning and makes text from now on centered
 - @cntln - makes current line its own line and makes it centered